 US 12 is a major east-west roadway through the UGA.
-It links Grand Mound with Rochester and Oakville to the west and Tenino, Rainier, For more information on roadway classifications, refer to the Transportation Chapter of the Thurston County Comprehensive Plan.
+It links Grand Mound with Rochester and Oakville to the west and Tenino, Rainier, and Yelm to the east.
+US 12 is designated as a Washington Highway of

 Statewide Significance and is part of the National Highway System.